jonathadv/simple-mock-server/README.md

 }

 ```

 ---
 ### TODO List
 * Support to path variable like `/some/{variable}/path`
 * Code documentation
 * Test encoding support
-* Add support to reply with binary content
 * Support to response delay (for timeout testing)
 * Support to different responses to the same endipoint call (e.g., get 200 for two calls and 404 for the next one and so on)